bitkarrot/laiseebot/README.md

 # commands list
 - **/help** - get help commands, and a welcome message on how to use the bot
-- **/start** - automatically creates a wallet on LNBITS with LNURLp extension. automatically creates a lnaddress with format of username@laisee.org, based on the telegram username.
-LN address cannot be changed once in play. [ lnbits url, tg username data stored on supabase] - i don't know if this is too much of if we should let the LN address be an option later.
-Also if the user stops the bot, and restarts, it should not recreate, just do a db look up.
+- **/start** - automatically creates a wallet on LNBITS with LNURLp extension.
+> * Automatically creates a lnaddress with format of username@laisee.org, based on the telegram username.
+> * LN address cannot be changed once in play. [ lnbits url, tg username data stored on supabase] -
+> * Issue 1: Should let the LN address be an option later or should we have it as default?
+> * Issue 2: Also if the user stops the bot, and restarts, it should not recreate, just do a db look up.
+> * Issue 3: How do we connect this with the front end where the user registers with their email?
+Do we offer this as a paid service? e.g. XXX sats for a forwarder enabled.

 ## LaiseeBot Functions
 - **/image** - select an laisee image or upload your own to send and personalize